W. A. S. Butement: Achievements in Great Britain

-In September 1939, at the start of the war, operations at Bawdsey were distributed to safer locations.
-The Army Cell joined the Air Defence Experimental Establishment (ADEE) at Christchurch in Dorset on the south coast.
-At the time of the move, Butement was named an Assistant Director of Scientific Research, and continued to lead the Coastal Defence (CD) research activity.
-The primary use of the evolving CD system was in aiming searchlights associated with the anti-aircraft guns, and Butement acquired the nickname of 'Mr. Searchlight Radar.'
-He also developed what became the standard method of determining miss-distance of gunfire against shipping by using RDF echoes from splashes caused by shells hitting the sea.
+In September 1939, at the start of the Second World War, operations at Bawdsey were distributed to safer locations.
+The Army Cell joined the Air Defence Experimental Establishment (ADEE) at Christchurch, Dorset, on the south coast.
+At the time of the move, Butement was named an Assistant Director of Scientific Research, and continued to lead the Coastal Defence (CD) research activity.The primary use of the evolving CD system was in aiming searchlights associated with the anti-aircraft guns, and he acquired the nickname of "Mr Searchlight Radar".
+He developed what became the standard method of determining miss-distance of gunfire against shipping by using RDF echoes from splashes caused by shells hitting the sea.
+The ADEE was merged into the Air Defence Research and Development Establishment (ADRDE) in 1941.
+Applications of the CD system and the work of Butement were even more important as microwave devices were added.
+Germany began bomber attacks on the British mainland, and it was decided that radar research and development activities would be moved further inland.
+In May 1942, the ADRDE was transferred to Malvern, Worcestershire, where it remained for many years.
+It was renamed the Radar Research and Development Establishment in 1944.

 There was an urgent need to improve the effectiveness of the anti-aircraft guns.
-With his background in radio, in October 1939 Butement turned to this technology as a potential solution.
+With his background in radio, in October 1939, Butement turned to this technology as a potential solution.
 He conceived of a highly compact RDF set placed on the projectile, setting off the detonation when close proximity to the target was attained.
 He completed the circuit design, but there was the problem of packaging such a device in a small projectile, as well as the question of the vacuum tubes surviving the acceleration forces at firing.
 The demands on personnel and funds at the start of the war were such that little more was done at that time.
-In less than a year, however, (in September 1940), Butement's concept was moved dramatically toward mass production when it was exported under the technology transfer arrangements of the Tizard Mission, and subsequently a variation of his circuit became adopted in the United States as the proximity fuse or VT (variable-time) fuse, the most-manufactured electronic device of the war.
+In September 1940, Butement's concept was moved dramatically toward mass production when it was exported under the technology transfer arrangements of the Tizard Mission, and subsequently a variation of his circuit became adopted in the United States as the proximity fuse or VT (variable-time) fuse.
 In the later stages of the war, anti-aircraft shells fitted with proximity fuses played a major part in defeating both German V-1 flying bomb attacks on London, and Japanese kamikaze attacks on Allied shipping.
-As well as the dramatic breaking of Japanese Naval air power in the Battle of the Philippine Sea, it immortalised the invention's impact with the battle's alternate name: The Great Marianas Turkey Shoot, where the battle losses were so severe that it led to the Japanese adoption of the kamikaze.
-Years later, Butement said that he considered the proximity fuse as his most significant accomplishment.
+The British government filed a patent on the VT fuse in April 1942 and the Americans filed one in September 1943.
+After the war there was litigation over credit for the invention before Justice Alexander Holtzoff awarded it for the invention to Butement and his collaborators, Edward Samuel Shire and Amherst Thomson, on 18 August 1967.